 In fulfillment of this purpose, and responsive to advances in technology and the changing needs of the community, the University supports access to information resources, including the Internet, to the greatest extent possible.
 In return, users of information resources shall be aware of and act in compliance with all relevant federal and state laws, local ordinances, University policies, institutional contracts, and/or other requirements or obligations.
 Users shall be familiar and behave consistently with the following principles: Freedom of Expression, Privacy Rights, Property Rights, Freedom from Harassment, and Compliance with Intellectual Property Rights and Copyright Law.

-This APL constitutes the University’s policy on the acceptable use of information and systems.
 This policy applies to users who access information technology (IT) resources under the authorization of the University, including but not limited to, currently enrolled students; employees; authorized contractors, vendors, and guests; and other authorized users as determined by University institutions.

 University IT resources include all electronic equipment, facilities, technologies, and data used for information processing, transfer, storage, display, printing, and communications by the University and/or any University institution.
 These include, but are not limited to, computer hardware and software, computer labs, classroom technologies such as computer-based instructional management systems, computing and electronic communications devices and services, email, networks, telephones, voicemail, facsimile transmissions, audio, video, multifunction printing devices, mobile computer devices, data, multimedia and instructional materials.
 This definition also includes services that are owned, leased, operated, or provided by, or otherwise connected to University resources, such as cloud computing or any other connected/hosted service.